sensu/sensu-docs/content/sensu-enterprise/3.6/migration.md

 ### Integrations

 Most Sensu Enterprise integrations as available as Sensu Go assets.
-See the [guide to installing plugins with assets][] to register assets with Sensu and update your Sensu Go handler definitions.
+See the [guide to installing plugins with assets][45] to register assets with Sensu and update your Sensu Go handler definitions.

 | Integration | Sensu Go asset |
 | ----------- | -------------- |